Band Organs

 Another American manufacturer of band organs was Artizan Factories.
 Lasting only through the 20's, this firm produced a variety of pressure-operated organs.

 On Left: This organ was converted by Artizan to rolls from pinned barrels and has a bright, peppy sound.
-The music playing is from the B.A.B organ company who continued to make Artizan music into the 50's.
+The music playing is from the B.A.B organ company which continued to make Artizan music into the 50's.

 On Right: One of a handful of Artizan XA-1 band organs, this one residing at the DeBence Museum in Franklin PA.
 The organ showcases Artizan's skilled pipe design having robust wooden trumpets.